Thermalization in different phases of charged SYK model: Introduction and Summary

 \section{Introduction and Summary}

 Non-equilibrium dynamics of interacting quantum systems has been a subject of great interest for a long time \cite{Polkovnikov:2010yn,Gogolin:2016hwy}.
-It is a subject of interest in various fields of physics, e.g. various aspects of condensed matter physics, heavy ion collisions, AdS/CFT and black hole dynamics, quantum cosmology, etc. It also has wide applications in engineering sciences (e.g. working principle of everyday semiconductor devices), biophysics (e.g. application in protein folding), etc. It is also the underlying principle for the impending rise of quantum computers in the next few decades \cite{altman2019quantum}.
+It is a subject of interest in various fields of physics, e.g. various aspects of condensed matter physics, heavy ion collisions, AdS/CFT correspondence and black hole dynamics, quantum cosmology, etc. It also has wide applications in engineering sciences (e.g. working principle of everyday semiconductor devices), biophysics (e.g. application in protein folding), etc. It is also the underlying principle for the impending rise of quantum computers in the next few decades \cite{Altman:2019vbv}.

 In this paper we will examine non-equilibrium dynamics of chaotic quantum systems.
 We will be considering closed quantum systems.
 It is generally expected that these systems thermalize.
-We will be considering thermalization in the sense that, starting from an equilibrium state, after some finite perturbation the system comes back to equilibrium.\footnote{We will not be considering thermalization of pure excited states.} The most interesting aspect of this work is that we find certain special states which thermalize instantaneously.
+We will be considering thermalization in the sense that, starting from a thermal state, after some finite perturbation the system comes back to thermal equilibrium.\footnote{We will not be considering thermalization of pure excited states.} The most interesting aspect of this work is that we find certain special states which thermalize instantaneously.

 Our interest is focused on Sachdev-Ye-Kitaev (SYK) models \cite{Sachdev:1993,Kitaev:2015,Maldacena:2016hyu}.
-These are chaotic quantum systems consisting of N fermions with all-to-all random interactions.\footnote{The original SYK model consists of Majorana fermions but we will be considering complex fermions with which the model has a conserved charge other than the Hamiltonian.} It has recently been proposed that these models have special states which do not thermalize \cite{Sorokhaibam_2020}.
-Surprisingly, we find that these states thermalize instantaneously.
-Non-equilibrium dynamics of SYK models and other related models has been studied in \cite{Eberlein:2017wah,Bhattacharya:2018fkq,Haldar:2019slc,Maldacena:2019ufo,almheiri2019universal}.
-Pure excited states of SYK models has been studied in \cite{Kourkoulou:2017zaj,Dhar:2018pii,Numasawa:2019gnl}.
+These are chaotic quantum systems consisting of N fermions with q-body all-to-all random interactions.

+The original SYK model consists of Majorana fermions but we will be considering complex fermions with which the model has a conserved charge other than the Hamiltonian.

+For the rest of the paper, we will refer to a single interaction term as, for example, $q=2$ SYK term.
+This interaction term can be a part of a Hamiltonian consisting of multiple SYK interaction terms.
+We will refer to the full model as, for example, $(q=2,4)$ SYK model.
+This model has both $q=2$ and $q=4$ SYK terms.
+Another example is $(q=2,4,6)$ SYK model which will consists of $q=2$, $q=4$, and $q=6$ SYK interaction terms.